-Mr Johnson is also a director of Melbourne based Cogentum, one of Australia's leading market oriented strategic advisory firms based in Melbourne, Australia.
-Over the last 20 years Mr Johnson has worked in and for a wide spectrum of companies from ASX300 through to start-up companies in Life Sciences, Cleantech, Financial Services, Energy and Utilities, Manufacturing, Marketing and Communication, Automotive, and Consumer packaged goods.
-His most recent work has focused on helping companies envision and create new growth and innovation, manage and grow technology platforms and achieve sustainable growth through business model innovation.
-Mr Johnson has been a Principal at two leading global consulting firms where he advised on innovation and competing in heavily regulated industries.
-Before that he held roles within some of the world's most successful marketing and communication firms, where he launched a number of high profile new products and brands.
-Mr Johnson has received a Master's degree in Entrepeneurship and Innovation from Swinburne University and a Bachelor's degree in Business from Monash University.

-Date of appointment 1 February 2013 Committees Member of the Remuneration and the Audit Committee.
-Other listed company directorships in the past 3 years - Interest in shares 174,553 ordinary fully paid shares Interest in options 4,000,000 options
+Mr Michael Johnson Chief Executive Director and Executive Director Experience and expertise Mr Johnson is also a director of Melbourne based Cogentum, or leading market oriented strategic advisory firms based in Melbourne the last 20 years Mr Johnson has worked in and for a wide spectru from ASX300 through to start-up companies in Life Sciences, Cleas Services, Energy and Utilities, Manufacturing, Marketing and Automotive, and Consumer packaged goods.
+His most recent work helping companies envision and create new growth and innovation, not technology platforms and achieve sustainable growth through innovation.
+Mr Johnson has been a Principal at two leading global where he advised on innovation and competing in heavily regulated in that he held roles within some of the world's most successful communication firms.
+Where he launched a number of high profile no brands.
+Mr Johnson has received a Master's degree in Entre Innovation from Swinburne University and a Bachelor's degree we business from Monash University. e, Australia.
+Over um of companies antech, Financial Communication, has focused on nanage and grow business model consulting firms ndustries.
+Before I marketing and ew products and Date of appointment 1 February 2013 Committees Member of the Remuneration and the Audit Committee Other listed company directorships in the past 3 years - Interests in shares and Fully paid ordinary shares 174 options Options 4,0

-MR RON DEWHURST NON-EXECUTIVE CHAIRMAN EXPERIENCE AND Mr Dewhurst has spent 40 years in the Investment Banking and EXPERTISE Asset Management Industries, covering Australia, Asia, Europe and America.
+Mr Ron Dewhurst Non-Executive Chairman Experience and expertise Mr Dewhurst has spent 40 years in the Investment Banking and Asset Management Industries, covering Australia, Asia, Europe and America.
 In 1992 he joined J P Morgan where he ran the Asian and European equities divisions in Hong Kong and London before being appointed Head of Americas for J P Morgan Asset Management.
 In 2004 he was CEO of IOOF Holdings Ltd and from 2008 until 2013 he was Senior Executive Vice President and Head of Global Investment Managers for Legg Mason Inc based in the U.S.A.
-Previously, Mr Dewhurst worked within Melbourne-based broking firm McCaughan Dyson going on to become CEO of what became ANZ McCaughan Ltd. Date of appointment 1 December 2015 Committees Member of the Remuneration and the Audit Committee.
-Other listed company Diversa Ltd (ASX: DVA), OneVue Holdings (ASX:OVH), Sprott Inc. directorships in the past (TSX:SII) 3 years Interest in shares 7,184,680 ordinary fully paid shares Interest in options 1,000,000 options
+Previously, Mr Dewhurst worked within Melbourne-based broking firm McCaughan Dyson going on to become CEO of what became ANZ McCaughan Ltd. Date of appointment 1 December 2015 Committees Member of the Remuneration and the Audit Committee Other listed company directorships in the past 3 years Diversa Ltd (ASX: DVA) OneVue Holdings Ltd (ASX: OVH) Sprott Inc. (TSX: SII) Interests in shares and Fully paid ordinary shares 7,184 options Options 1,000,000